sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 > Status: Reproduced in a hosted Supabase project using a test user, an RLS-enabled table, and a small Node.js client script.

-## Why I picked this case
+## Why I chose this case

-I picked this because it seems like a common Supabase support issue: a user is logged in, the table has data, but the client query returns an empty array.
+I chose this case because it is the kind of issue that can look like a client-side bug at first.
+The user is signed in.
+The query does not throw an error.
+The table has rows.
+But the app still receives an empty array.
+When I reproduced it, the important part was not the query itself.
+The request was working.
+The missing piece was authorization, so, the user was authenticated, but no RLS policy allowed that user to read the row.

-First, this looked like an auth or client-side bug to me.
-But I found that in Supabase, authentication and authorization are separate.
-A user can be logged in successfully and still not be allowed to see any rows because of Row Level Security.
+That made this a useful support case because the first instinct can easily be to debug the wrong layer.

 ## Customer problem